 1.Even the cheapest lotion will work

 Afraid to use that lotion from your hotel room?
 Don’t be.
 Any emollient will not only temporarily plump up fine lines but also help prevent skin aging.
 Any lotion containing glycerin, Shea butter, or any other basic hydrator will help your skin by moisturizing it, increasing elasticity, and helping to decrease flakiness.
 That being said, do you want to use your hotel lotion every day?
 Probably not.
-For everyday use, Dr. Fanny recommends a cream or lotion that contain ingredients such as glycolic (to help with cell turnover), peptides (to stimulate collagen growth), or antioxidants (to fight against DNA-damaging free radicals.
+For everyday use, it's recommended that a cream or lotion that contain ingredients such as glycolic (to help with cell turnover), peptides (to stimulate collagen growth), or antioxidants (to fight against DNA-damaging free radicals.

 2.Relax your face while working out.

 Everyone knows that exercising regularly is great for your skin.
 But are you conscience of the facial expressions you’re making when you lift those weights?
 Clenching your teeth, clenching your jaw and throat can make the cords in their neck pop out and become more prominent, as well as pull down the face.
 Instead, try to relax your face as much as possible.

 3.When we say wear a daily sunscreen, we really mean daily.

 I can’t tell you how many patients have told me they don’t wear a daily sunscreen.
 Why?
 Because “it’s dark when I leave for work, and it’s dark when I get home.”
 Don’t assume you aren’t going to have ANY exposure to the sun on a daily basis.
 Unlike UVB light, UVA rays travel through windows in the office, home, and car.
 UVA rays are the long, aging rays, and have been discovered to be carcinogenic.
 SPF 30 in a broad-spectrum sunscreen needs to be worn daily in order to protect your skin.
 No ifs, ands, or buts.

 4. Don’t sit too close to that space heater.